bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   > * Good to validate the shipping address using ValidateAddressMethod call before Create order call which verifies the shipping address and returns Validation status.
 Also provides alternate address(es) based on input address in `Ambiguous` state.

 ### Cancel order
 Below code cancels the order.
 This will be allowed only until the order is not processed.
+Add it into the Main() method that you already have in your code.
+You will need to enter the resource group name, job name and reason in the code.

   ```
   // Input the name of the resource group